hashicorp/consul-template/README.md

   # return.
 Default is 30s.
   command_timeout = "60s"

+  # Exit with an error when accessing a struct or map field/key that does not
+  # exist.
+The default behavior will print "<no value>" when accessing a field
+  # that does not exist.
+It is highly recommended you set this to "true" when
+  # retrieving secrets from Vault.
+  error_on_missing_key = false

   # This is the permission to render the file.
 If this option is left
   # unspecified, Consul Template will attempt to match the permissions of the
   # file that already exists at the destination path.
 If no file exists at that